vitaly-t/pg-promise/README.md

 Date.prototype.toPostgres = a => a.getTime();
 ```

-Function `toPostgres` can return anything, including another object with its own `toPostgres`.
+Function `toPostgres` can return anything, including another object with its own `toPostgres` function, i.e. nested
+custom types are supported.

 ## Query Files